 Every one of them had low thyroid function and gluten sensitivity.

-Diet and Supplements for H. Pylori Gut Support
+Diet and Supplements for Helicobacter Pylori Gut Support

 The diet I recommend is free of gluten and grains and is extremely helpful in treating this type of infection.
 The program also involves a combination of different supplements.